Particular/docs.particular.net/samples/servicecontrol/retry-messages/sample.md

 ## Code walk-through

-Retries are disabled in the sample for simplicity; messages are immediately moved to the error queue after a processing failure:
+For simplicity, both [the immediate](/nservicebus/recoverability/index.md#immediate-retries) and [the delayed retries](/nservicebus/recoverability/index.md#delayed-retries) are disabled in the sample.
+As a result, messages are moved to the error queue after a single failed processing attempt:

 snippet: DisableRetries

-This endpoint processes messages of type `SimpleMessage`.
-Depending on the value of the `FaultMode` property, the message processing might end with an exception.
+The receiver's failure mode is controlled by the `FaultMode` property.
+When `true` processing of `SimpleMessage` messages ends with an exception.

 snippet: ReceiverHandler